 Dealer plates are not assigned to a vehicle; therefore, inspection cannot be verified as a condition of use.
 Vehicles with dealer plates must still have a valid inspection when operated on public roadways or be subject to citation by law enforcement.
 As a best practice, dealers should maintain a copy of the Vehicle Inspection Report (VIR) in a vehicle displaying dealer plates as proof of inspection.

-The dealer eTag system functions as it previously did under “Two Steps, One Sticker.”
+The dealer eTAG application functions as it previously did under “Two Steps, One Sticker.”
 However, dealers should ensure they have completed or verified inspection on a vehicle before it leaves the dealership.
-The dealer eTag system does not verify inspection when any buyer’s tag is issued.
-Verification of inspection will occur when the registration is submitted to the county.
-To prevent any issues with law enforcement, a copy of the Vehicle Inspection Report (VIR) should be kept as proof of inspection in a vehicle displaying an eTag until registration is issued.
+To prevent any issues with law enforcement, a copy of the Vehicle Inspection Report (VIR) should be kept as proof of inspection in a vehicle displaying an eTAG until registration is issued.

-As part of “Two Steps, One Sticker”, the Buyer Tag Fee and the state portion of the inspection fee are due when a Texas dealer inspects and sells a new or used vehicle to an out of state resident.
+As part of “Two Steps, One Sticker”, the Buyer's Tag Fee and the state portion of the inspection fee are due when a Texas dealer inspects and sells a new or used vehicle to an out-of-state resident.